anonyms/pretty-github/README.md

 Pretty pointless stuff really, just wanted to try doing it through Genai Chat bots, all code written through them, with some very minor tweaks I just did without going through them.

+### Usage

+1. Copy this repo
+2. Establish the right GitHub token, prefrably with limited premissions, and only for the new repo
+3. Build and launch with docker (see below)
+4. Add more patterns if you want - I recommend pasting the code into an AI chatbot, and asking it for more patterns

 Remember to docker build with arguments